temporalio/documentation/docs/go/how-to-execute-a-side-effect-in-go.md

 Pass it an instance of `context.Context` and the function to execute.

-The SideEffect returns a Future, an instance of [`converter.EncodedValue`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SideEffect).
+The SideEffect API returns a Future, an instance of [`converter.EncodedValue`](https://pkg.go.dev/go.temporal.io/sdk/workflow#SideEffect).

 Use the `Get` method on the Future to retrieve the result of the Side Effect.